 Though the man known as Epoch, or the Lord of Time, was one of the biggest nuisances to the Justice League in their early days, he's also caused numerous problems for characters like the android Hourman, the Legion of Super-Heroes, and has even shown up in the post-apocalyptic world of Kamandi.

-Epoch started out with good intentions; gaining his time traveling powers in the year One Billion AD, he built a prison called Timepoint that existed outside of the time stream, and began imprisoning the world's greatest villains there.
-Somewhere along the way, he began menacing the Justice League, and eventually became an out and out villain.
-It's unclear which of his adventures, if any, are canon, since he died in his final appearance which happened in the post-Crisis DCU.
+Epoch started out with good intentions; gaining his time-traveling powers in the year One Billion AD, he built a prison called Timepoint that existed outside of the time stream and began imprisoning the world's greatest villains there.

 8. Per Degaton

-In one of his attempts to build a time machine, Degaton enlisted the help of a scientist named Professor Zee, who successfully created a time machine.
-Degaton double crossed Zee, intending to steal the machine for himself, but accidentally sent it into the future.
+In one of his attempts to build a time machine, Degaton enlisted the help of a scientist named Professor Zee.
+Degaton double-crossed Zee, intending to steal the machine for himself, but accidentally sent it into the future.
 Forced to wait forty years for the machine to re-appear, Degaton continued his life of crime.
-When the machine re-appeared, it contained not only the dying Professor Zee, but a "chronal duplicate" of Degaton himself.
+When the machine re-appeared, it contained not only the dying Professor Zee but a "chronal duplicate" of Degaton himself.

 The older Degaton disintegrated upon contact with the chronal duplicate, causing his robotic partner Mekanique to kill the duplicate.
-It is later revealed, however, that thanks to the magic of time travel, the duplicate continued to exist, controlling the time machine prior to his death, leading him to become a longtime foe of the JSA until much of their history, and presumably Degaton's, were successively wiped away by multiple reboots and retcons.
+It is later revealed, however, that thanks to the magic of time travel, the duplicate continued to exist, controlling the time machine before his death, leading him to become a longtime foe of the JSA.

 7. Time Trapper